| 11 min read

 Parenthesis: Venice in Italy

-I know Venice isn't part of Slovenia, but for the sake of completeness, I'm adding that at this point in our itinerary we made a side trip to Venice, which I will detail in another blog post.
+I know Venice isn't part of Slovenia, but for the sake of completeness, I'm adding that at this point in our itinerary we made a side trip to Venice.
+Here's a little overview over things to do in Venice.

 Small and charming, Piran is a tin0y village on the Adriatic Coast.
 These old houses with red roofs bring to mind the other coastal town of Dubrovnik, but Piran is much quieter.
 Make sure to climb the hill to the Church of Saint George for the best views over the town.